Patii e Portici stile marinaro - Foto e idee

 Ispirazione per un portico stile marinaro di medie dimensioni con pedane e un tetto a sbalzo

-McDonald Architects, LLC
+McDonald Architects, LLCMcDonald Architects, LLC

 Screened-in sunroom/porch with Romanesque column details.